 - Since schools have closed, if you haven’t already, contact the school (and/or school board if necessary) to request a time to pick up medications in the nurse’s office.

 These are certainly challenging times, but as I said at the outset, we’re a resilient, creative community, and highly determined when it comes to keeping loved ones safe and safely fed.
 Keep that up.
-And if you’re feeling anxious, reach out on Allergic Living’s Facebook page or one of several wonderful Facebook food allergy support group pages.
+And if you feel you’re in need of support, follow Allergic Living‘s Facebook page or reach out on one of several wonderful Facebook support group pages.
 We’re here for each other; we can get through this together.

 Caroline Moassessi is a regular contributor to Allergic Living and the founder of Gratefulfoodie.com.